june-lawn-diary

 Aeration & De-compaction

 As discussed in Lawn Aeration Advice, aeration is highly beneficial if done properly.
-If conditions allow, using lawn aerators such as a rolling aerator or aerator sandals makes it the job relatively easy.
-At the very least you should be looking to use a fork on the most trafficked areas around clothes lines, path-to-lawn entry points, kid's goal mouth and postman's shortcut.
-Add grass seed and fertiliser to any worn areas after aeration then water thoroughly.
+If conditions allow, using lawn aerators such as a rolling aerator or aerator sandals makes the job relatively easy.
+At the very least, you should be looking to use a fork on the most trafficked areas around clotheslines, path-to-lawn entry points, kid’s goal mouth and postman’s shortcut.
+Add grass seed and fertiliser to any worn areas after aeration, and then water thoroughly.

 Please note that it is now too late to be slitting or using a hollow tine aerator.
-These increase drying so if conditions are or become dry you are just compounding the problem.
+These increase drying, so if conditions are dry, you are just compounding the problem.

 Watch the Video See Aerators